TranNgocKhiet/tran-ngoc-khiet-fptse192015-internship-report/content/1-Worklog/1.2-Week2/_index.md

 ### Week 2 Objectives:

-* Watch video from series First Cloud Journey Bootcamp - 2025 in Youtube from Module 3 to the end of module 4.
+* Watch videos from series First Cloud Journey Bootcamp - 2025 in Youtube from Module 3 to the end of module 4.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                                                                                                                            | Start Date | Completion Date | Reference Material                                                                                                                                          |